Horowhenua Chronicle

 Horowhenua Chronicle is a regional newspaper for the Horowhenua district, encompassing Foxton, Shannon, Tokomaru and Levin.
-It is owned by NZME and is delivered free to every home in the Horowhenua region on Fridays.
+It is delivered free to every home in the Horowhenua region on Fridays.

 It was established in 1893, and was originally a daily paid newspaper called the Daily Chronicle until 2008, when it become a free community newspaper delivered on Wednesdays and Fridays.

 In May 2020 the Horowhenua Chronicle was reduced to only one edition each week on Fridays only.

-The Horowhenua Chronicle is one of two Horowhenua community newspapers, the other being Stuff's Horowhenua Mail delivered on Thursdays.
+Previously, Stuff's Horowhenua Mail was delivered on Thursdays until October 13, 2022.

+Slated for closure in 2024 by NZME, the Horowhenua Chronicle was bought by local media specialist Richard Christie.